Chainso/chanzobryan.com/projects/speedrunners-rl.md

 - **Adversarial Real-Time Physics**: Unlike turn-based games, decisions must be made in milliseconds (16ms per frame at 60 FPS).
 - **Continuous Action Space**: While inputs are digital, the timing and duration of button presses create a effectively continuous control problem.
 - **Partially Observable**: You can't see the whole map.
 You only see what's on screen, requiring the agent to memorize level layouts and anticipate opponent moves.
 - **No API**: The game has no built-in AI interface.
-I had to build one from scratch by reverse-engineering the game's memory.
+One had to be built from scratch by reverse-engineering the game's memory.

 ## The Engineering Challenge

 Because *SpeedRunners* is a compiled commercial game, it doesn't have a Python API.
-To train an agent, I had to build a bridge:
+To train an agent, a bridge was required:

-1.  **[Reverse Engineering](https://en.wikipedia.org/wiki/Reverse_engineering#Reverse_engineering_of_software)**: I used tools like Cheat Engine and IDA Pro to find the memory addresses for player position, velocity, and game state.
+1.  **[Reverse Engineering](https://en.wikipedia.org/wiki/Reverse_engineering#Reverse_engineering_of_software)**: Cheat Engine and IDA Pro were used to find the memory addresses for player position, velocity, and game state.
-2.  **[DLL Injection](https://en.wikipedia.org/wiki/DLL_injection)**: I wrote a custom C++ library that gets "injected" into the running game process.
-This allows me to read memory directly and overwrite input commands.
+2.  **[DLL Injection](https://en.wikipedia.org/wiki/DLL_injection)**: A custom C++ library was written that gets "injected" into the running game process.
+This allows the system to read memory directly and overwrite input commands.
-3.  **High-Speed Inter-Process Communication (IPC)**: The C++ hook talks to my Python training script via named pipes, streaming state data at 60Hz with less than 10ms of latency.
+3.  **High-Speed Inter-Process Communication (IPC)**: The C++ hook talks to the Python training script via named pipes, streaming state data at 60Hz with less than 10ms of latency.

 ## Learn More